 Have you seen the rosy-finch with an all gray head?

 Winter is upon us, and the winter finches are too.
-While Wyoming has two species of breeding rosy-finch, the Gray-crowned Rosy-Finch (GCRF) is a winter visitor to much of the state.
+While the Rockies have two species of breeding rosy-finch, the Gray-crowned Rosy-Finch is a winter visitor to much of the state.
 Often found at feeders, you can see the obvious variation in the Gray-crowned Rosy-Finch when big flocks appear!
 Below, I will highlight the large differences between the two subspecies groups.

 Gray-crowned Rosy-Finch (Brown-cheeked form)